klikknpro/router-cc-exam/README.md

 ## Planned features of version 2.0.0

+- loading mask while the map is loading
 - browse public routes (shared by users)
 - filter public routes
 - display a "T-Factor" based on how difficult were the weather conditions on your ride
+- display wind direction
 - display a map for each saved route (on My Routes)
   - possibly with weather data